CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

    ```

+{{%notice note%}}
+If you have not already changed the cumulus user's default password, user cumulus will not be authorized to access the API.
+{{%/notice%}}

 2. Record the revision ID.
 In the above example, the revision ID is `"changeset/cumulus/2021-11-02_16.09.18_5Z1K"`.

 3. Make the change using a PATCH and link it to the revision ID: